Paphiopedilum kolopakingii: Distribution

 This species is endemic in Borneo, primarily in north-central Kalimantan in Indonesia, especially around the headwaters of the Barito River, although it has also been discovered in Sabah, specifically at the eastern side of Mount Kinabalu.

 Hybrids

-The first P. kolopakingii hybrid was cultivated in 1994, with cultivated hybrids include rothschildianum × kolopakingii, kolopakingii × philippinense, kolopakingii × sanderianum, and haynaldianum × kolopakingii.
+The first P. kolopakingii hybrid was cultivated in 1994, with cultivated hybrids including rothschildianum × kolopakingii, kolopakingii × philippinense, kolopakingii × sanderianum, and haynaldianum × kolopakingii.